Table of Contents

 Demo:

-• A helper script (run_ugramm.sh) has been developed to simplify running UGRAMM.
-The operations of this script are described below.
-You can run UGRAMM using this script or directly.
+A helper script (run_ugramm.sh) has been created to simplify the execution of UGRAMM.
+The operations performed by this script are outlined below.
+You can either run UGRAMM using this script or execute the commands directly.

 neato -Tpng positioned_dot_output.dot -o positioned_dot_output.png